kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/consul.md

 ## Consul Backend

-In Consul storage backend, data will be stored in consul storage container.
+In the Consul storage backend, data will be stored in the consul storage container.
 Vault documentation for Consul storage backend can be found in [here](https://www.vaultproject.io/docs/configuration/storage/consul.html)

 [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md) yaml: